-Have you ever sweetened a cake using honey?
-I can't believe it's taken me this long to try it!
 This Honey Vanilla Cake recipe is 3 delicious honey flavored sponges layered with homemade vanilla whipped cream!
-It's so easy to whip up and is the perfect size for small gatherings.
+It's so easy to whip up in less than an hour, and it's the perfect size for small gatherings.
 Top it with fresh fruit and it's the best sweet treat in the summer!

 This post was originally published on May 26, 2021 and updated on June 3, 2022.